Travelogues: Perceptions of the Other 1500–1876 – A Computerized Analysis

 About the Project

 This interdisciplinary and international project focuses on German language travelogues in the collections of the Austrian National Library, covering the period from 1500 to 1876.
 In order to analyze perceptions of “the other” and “the orient” in a large-scale text corpus, algorithms for the semi-automatized search for, and evaluation of, digitally available texts are being created.
-Several institutions partake in the project: the Institute for Modern and Contemporary Historical Research at the Austrian Academy of Sciences, the Austrian Institute of Technology, the Austrian National Library and the research center L3S at the University of Hannover.
+Several institutions partake in the project: the Institute for Habsburg and Balkan Studies at the Austrian Academy of Sciences, the Austrian Institute of Technology, the Austrian National Library and the research center L3S at the University of Hannover.

 Travelogues offer a wide range of information on perceptions of otherness related to foreign regions, cultures, and religions.
 Travelogues are strongly influenced by the people involved in their production and their self-representations; this influence in turn offers insights into how origin cultures handled “otherness”.
 The main challenges encountered while performing the analysis have been the significant number of available texts and heterogeneity of the type of source.
 The number of people involved in the production of travelogues varied, as did their socio-cultural background, intentions, aims, motives, and the intended audience.
 As the project covers almost four centuries, the diachronic contextualization is methodologically demanding.
 Further obstacles to be surmounted are grammatical and semiotic changes, the variable quality of digitization and optical character recognition (OCR).